-While we like making the veggies with the roast beef, if you wanted something different I would go with corn on the cob, broccoli, or roasted vegetables.
-Either way, don’t forget the dinner rolls or buttermilk cornbread!
+While we like making the veggies with the roast beef, if you wanted something different I would go with instant pot corn on the cob, bang bang Brussels sprouts, or Chinese buffet green beans.
+Either way, don’t forget the sweet dinner rolls or buttermilk cornbread!

 - Quick and easy recipe to make.